Average Weather in Wichita Kansas, United States

 Humidity Comfort Levels

-The average hourly wind speed in Wichita experiences mild seasonal variation over the course of the year.
+The average hourly wind speed in Wichita experiences significant seasonal variation over the course of the year.

 Average Wind Speed